 We expect that our general and administrative expenses will continue to increase in the foreseeable future as additional administrative personnel and services are required to manage these functions of a public company, as we advance tildacerfont through clinical development and regulatory approval.

 Interest Expense

-Interest expense consists of interest incurred and non-cash amortization of debt discount and issuance costs in connection with the term loan, or Term Loan, provided pursuant to the Loan and Security Agreement entered into with Silicon Valley Bank in September 2019, or the Loan Agreement, as amended by a First Amendment to Loan and Security Agreement entered into with Silicon Valley Bank in March 2021, or the First Amendment.
+Interest expense consists of interest incurred and non-cash amortization of debt discount and issuance costs in connection with the Term Loan, provided pursuant to the Loan and Security Agreement, as amended.

 Other Income, Net